nanos-world/docs/docs/core-concepts/scripting/classes-guide.md

 :::tip
 Each Class will contain it's own **Constructor**, **Properties**, **Methods** and **Events**.

-Check all Classes that nanos world provides in [Classes](/docs/scripting-reference/classes/).
+Check all Classes that nanos world provides in the sidebar **Scripting Reference -> Classes** item.
 :::

 :::info